Scythians: Decline in West Asia

 The Neo-Assyrian Empire began unravelling after the death of Ashurbanipal because of civil wars under his successors Aššur-etil-ilāni and Sîn-šar-iškun.
 In 625 BC, the Median king Cyaxares invited the Scythian leaders to a feast, where he assassinated them all, thus overthrowing the Assyro-Scythian yoke.
 Cyaxares combined Scythian and Neo-Assyrian military practices to transform Media into the dominant power of the Iranian Plateau.
 Other vassals of the Neo-Assyrian Empire started breaking away.

 Nevertheless, the Scythians took advantage of the temporary power vacuum to raid into the Levant some time between c.
 626 and c.
 616 BC.
 It is unknown whether this raid damaged the hold of the Neo-Assyrian Empire on its western provinces.
 The raid reached as far south as Palestine, but did not affect the kingdom of Judah.
 It reached the borders of the Saite Egyptian kingdom, but pharaoh Psamtik I turn them back by offering them gifts.
 The retreating Scythians sacked several cities in Palestine.
 Later Scythian activities were limited to the eastern border of Neo-Assyria and the importation of West Asian goods into the Ciscaucasian steppe.

 By 615, Scythia was an ally of Cyaxares in his war against the Neo-Assyrian Empire, possibly out of necessity.
 Scythia supported the Medo-Babylonian conquests of Aššur in 614 BC, of Nineveh in 612 BC, and of the last Neo-Assyrian remnants at Ḫarran in 610 BC, which permanently destroyed the Neo-Assyrian Empire.

 By the c.
 590s BC, the ascending Median Empire of Cyaxares annexed Urartu, after having annexed Mannai in 616 BC.
 This rise of Median power forced the Scythians to leave West Asia and retreat north to the Ciscaucasian Steppe.
 Nevertheless, they continued complex relations with the Median kingdom.

-Some splinter Scythian groups remained in eastern Transcaucasia. the Medes called this area Sakašayana (lit. 'land inhabited by the Saka (that is, by Scythians)'); this name was later recorded as Sakasēnē (Σακασηνή) by Ptolemy.
+Some splinter Scythian groups remained in eastern Transcaucasia.
 Later Graeco-Roman sources claimed that these Scythians left the Median kingdom and fled into the Lydian Empire, beginning a conflict between Lydia and Media: These Scythians who had remained in West Asia had been completely assimilated into Median society and state by the mid-6th century BC.